 Fig. 4 - Reuse of illustrations

-- Use the right tools (to #1)
+Step #5: Use the right tools

-I think Solidworks Composer is by far the best tool to use to bring the desired level of branding in your company's instructions.
-But also Inventor, Google Sketchup Pro and Blender might do the job for you.
-Most tools allow you to set line thickness, shadows, colours et cetera.
+I think Solidworks Composer is by far the best tool to use to achieve the desired level of branding in your company's instructions.
+But also Inventor, Google Sketchup Pro and Blender might do the job for you just as well.
+Most of these tools allow you to set line thickness, shadows, colours, etcetera.

 Whatever software you use, make sure to export your drawings as vector images.

 Additionally, it is very useful to have Adobe Illustrator to edit your illustrations.
-In illustrator you can also add numbers, call outs and other stuff, if you did not do this already in your 3D tool.
+In Illustrator, you can also add numbers, callouts and other stuff, if you did not do this already in your 3D tool.

-- IKEA style works best for flat packed installation products
+Step #6: The IKEA style works best for flat packed installation products

-So if your ultimate goal is to provide your product with an IKEA-ish manual rather than anything else, what you need ideally is a flat pack product that needs to be installed,
+So, if your ultimate goal is to provide your product with an IKEA-ish manual, rather than anything else, what you need ideally is a flat pack product that needs to be installed.

 Fig. 6 - The Lovet table from the original IKEA catalogue in the 40s that triggered the flat pack trend

-- Begin with a promise
+Step #7: Begin with a promise

 Fig. 7 - IKEA’s big promise at the start of the manual: the end-result

-- Give users more confidence
+Step #8: Give users more confidence

-And although IKEA does NOT provide a phone number, this little trick seems to work really well psychologically..
+And although IKEA does NOT provide a phone number, this little trick seems to work really well psychologically...!

 Fig. 8 - Need for help?
 IKEA is there to support you

-- Modularity works well
+Step #9: Modularity works well